Dr Joe Moshenska, Trinity

 After receiving my BA from Sidney Sussex College, Cambridge, I spent a year at Princeton as the Eliza Jane Procter Visiting Fellow.
 I stayed in Princeton to complete my PhD, and was elected as a fellow of Trinity College in 2010.
 I am one of the Directors of Studies in English at Trinity, where I mostly teach Renaissance literature with some forays into earlier and later periods.
 I often supervise dissertations on Spenser and Milton, and on connections between literature, science and theology.
 I also teach various literary and philosophical topics for the Tragedy and English Moralists papers.

 My current research has two strands.
 The first of these concerns the seventeenth century polymath Kenelm Digby (1603-65), whose correspondence I am editing (under contract with Oxford University Press, projected publication 2018).
-I am also writing a book about Digby’s voyage around the Mediterranean in 1628 (under contract with William Heinemann, projected publication 2016) during which he fought a sea-battle, freed slaves, collected Arabic manuscripts, and wrote criticism on Spenser’s poetry and a romance autobiography on a Greek island.
+I am also writing a book about Digby’s voyage around the Mediterranean in 1628 (under contract with William Heinemann, projected publication 2016) during which he fought a sea-battle near Turkey, freed English slaves from Algiers, collected Arabic manuscripts, stole ancient statues, and wrote criticism on Spenser’s poetry and a romance autobiography on a Greek island.
 The second strand is a book provisionally titled Iconoclasm as Child’s Play, which begins with the fact that, during the Reformation, holy things were sometimes given to children as toys rather than being broken or burned.
 In it I consider the conceptual intersections between iconoclasm and play in the sixteenth century, in later philosophical writing, and in the poetry of Spenser.

 - ‘Why Can’t Spenserians Stop Talking About Hegel?
 A Response to Gordon Teskey,’ Spenser Review 44.1.2 (Spring-Summer 2014).